 Context And Bounded Context

-CRUD operations , Persisting and retrieving of every aggregate should be done by repository, in other word for every aggregate you should have a repository.
-Repository Is Not A Data Access Layer because repository exist for every aggregate root not for every data.
+CRUD operations, Persisting and retrieving of every aggregate should be done by a repository, in other words for every aggregate you should have a repository.
+Repository Is Not A Data Access Layer because repository exists for every aggregate root, not for every data.
 You can name your repository based on your aggregate root. you can inject Repositories into your Services, it means you can have some specific method rather than CRUD in your Repository for an aggregate accessible by services.

 In large and complex applications as Models are so big or maybe grow bigger in the developing process, for making model understandable and readable it is better to separate model in different parts called "Module" , in the simplest form it could be a folder in a class library.
 You can preserve this modularity from Model to Presentation layer.

 Domain service is a way of dealing with entities and value object in the domain, it could be created for every aggregate root.
 When concepts of the model would distort any Entity or Value Object, a Service is appropriate.
 Domain service is a part of a domain model and should be part of a ubiquitous language.
 Domain service doesn't contain any CRUD operation, it just represents the behavior that has no Identity or sate.
 Eric Evans lists good service characteristics in his book: